-Well now, based on your experience, can you explain what it is and how does it work?
+Based on your experience, can you explain what it is and how does it work?

-They are first and foremost people of music who are born and live on music as managers, promoters, label managers, who have decided to create this startup to fill that gap that normal Ticketing still have, and therefore to absolutely put the Fan at the center of the experience, and don’t squeeze it seamlessly.
+They are first and foremost people of music who are born and live on music as managers, promoters, label managers, who have decided to create this startup to fill that gap that normal Ticketing still have, and therefore to absolutely put the Fan at the centre of the experience, and don’t squeeze it seamlessly.

 So the main points of Dice can be summarized in absolute transparency, in the real fight against secondary Ticketing and with a look at modernity and the green: in fact, we are talking about completely digital tickets, instead of showing up at the concert counter with printed tickets, an aspect that in 2020 it is absolutely obsolete.